-The school will maintain a safeguarding culture which encourages all staff and volunteers to feel able to raise concerns.
+The school requires high standards of conduct, which are set out in the Staff Code of Conduct, nevertheless it will maintain a safeguarding culture which encourages all staff and volunteers to feel able to raise concerns.
 Where staff have concerns about poor or unsafe practice and potential failures in the school's safeguarding systems, these should be raised following the school's whistleblowing policy.